How to make a recycled junk decor heart that says I love you in the sweetest way.

 I think I’m in Love.
 The red hearts pop against the turquoise........one of my favorite color combinations.
 And for an added plus......horseshoes symbolize good luck and an upturned horseshoe is supposed to capture good luck.

 I used Howard’s Wax on the rusty horseshoe.
+They no longer make the Howard's Wax and I recommend using Liberon Wax.
 Isn’t that little red heart the cutest.

 Recycled projects are one of my specialties.
-These are 3 of my favorite upcycled “Love” projects…Love Letters Assemblage Art…..Red Upcycled Love!…..Junk Love. (click any pink link to view the projects.
+Check out some of my favorite upcycled "Love" projects...Love Letters Assemblage Art.....Red Upcycled Love!.....Junk Love. (click any pink link to view the projects.

 Thanks for being here.
 I love you guys, Kathy